devsisters/goquic/README.md

 Known issues:

-  * Stability/Crash issues when under high concurrency:
-    * Double free or memory corruption on packet decryption (BoringSSL code)
-    * `FATAL:quic_sent_packet_manager.cc(647)] Check failed: packet_retransmitted.
-No crypto packets found to retransmit.`
-    * `ERROR:quic_sent_packet_manager.cc(667)] No retransmittable packets, so RetransmitOldestPacket failed.`
-  * No support for read/write streaming.
-All request/response must fit in memory.
+  * No support for read streaming.
+All request must fit in memory.
   * Secure QUIC not fully tested.
-May not support all kinds of certificates.
+May not support ECDSA certificates.

 Things to do:

-  * Fix crash issues noted above
-  * Read/write streaming support
+  * Read streaming support

 ## Preliminary Benchmarks